 | ACADEMICS | Majors & Minors | Public Health

-Public Health - Pre-Nursing ProgramThe Public Health - Pre-Nursing Program is a dual-degree based on a formal affiliation agreement that admits a limited number of students into an articulated program that begins with 83 credits at WSU in the Public Health/Pre-Nursing program and ends with the accelerated Bachelor of Nursing program on the Massachusetts College of Pharmacy and Health Science University ("MCPHSU") Worcester or Manchester, NH campus.
-At the end of the appropriate 40 credits (of the 63 required) at MCPHSU, the student transfers those credits back to WSU, and earns a Bachelor of Science in Public Health.
-The student then completes the additional number of appropriate credits (23) at MCPHSU to earn the B.S. in Nursing.
-Students should see the advisor in the Health Sciences department assigned to the program.
-The Bachelor of Science in Public Health requires the following 83 credits at WSU followed by the 63 credits in Nursing which will be taken at the MCPHSU campus in either Worcester or Manchester, NH.WSU/MCPHSU Public Health - Pre-Nursing Program RequirementsA 2.5 cumulative GPA is required and a minimum grade of "C" in major courses and in BI 161, BI 162, BI 206, CH 112, PS 210 and either PS 275 or MA 150.
-Ancillary major courses cannot be taken Pass/Fail.
-Transfer courses require prior written approval of MCPHSU.An application form for the Intent to Transfer/Enroll at MCPHSU must be submitted by May 1 for Fall enrollment and by September 1 for Spring enrollment and must include an official WSU transcript.Admission to the accelerated BSN program is also contingent upon a satisfactory pre-admission interview conducted by MCPHSU at the campus to which the student intends to transfer and is subject to availability of openings in the program.
-Students for whom English is not their first language must also submit a TOEFL score, which must be at least 213 (or a minimum of 90 on the iBT.
+Public Health - Pre-Nursing ProgramThe Public Health - Pre-Nursing Program is a dual-degree based on a formal affiliation agreement with MCPHS University that admits a limited number of students into an articulated program that begins with 83 credits at WSU in the Public Health/Pre-Nursing Program and continues with the accelerated Bachelor of Science in Nursing program at MCPHS University's Worcester or Manchester, N.H., campus.
+At the completion of the appropriate 37 credits (of the 63 required) at MCPHS University, the student transfers those credits back to WSU and earns a Bachelor of Science in Public Health.
+The student then completes the additional number of appropriate credits (26) at MCPHS University to earn the B.S. in Nursing.
+Students should see the advisor in the Health Sciences Department assigned to the program.
+The Bachelor of Science in Public Health requires the following 83 credits at WSU followed by the 63 credits in nursing, which will be taken at the MCPHS University, either at the Worcester or Manchester, N.H., campus.B.S. in Public Health (WSU)/B.S. in Nursing (MCPHS University) Tuition and FeesStudents pay the tuition and fees of WSU while are in WSU and will pay the tuition and fees of MCPHS while are studying at MCPHS.
+Please consider the cost difference when applying for the program.
+WSU Dual Degree Entrance Requirements High School GPA 3.0 and SAT CR and MA total of 1000 (or ACT 21).
+Students for whom English is not their first language must also submit a TOEFL with a score of 213 or higher or a minimum of 90 on the iBT.
 WSU Curriculum Requirements